Maple Glazed Pork Chops

 - 2/3 cup packed brown sugar

-- In a large resealable plastic bag, combine the flour, salt and pepper.
-Add pork chops and shake to coat.
-In a large skillet, cook chops in butter over medium heat for 4-5 minutes on each side or until a thermometer reads 145°.
+- In a large shallow dish, combine the flour, salt and pepper.
+Add pork chops and turn to coat.
+In a large ovenproof skillet, cook chops in butter over medium heat until a thermometer reads 145°, 4-5 minutes on each side.
 Remove and keep warm.

 - Meanwhile, in the same skillet, bring the vinegar to a boil.
 Reduce heat; add maple syrup.
 Cover and cook for 10 minutes.
 Combine cornstarch and water until smooth; gradually add to maple mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

 - Place chops on a broiler pan; sprinkle with brown sugar.
-Broil 4 in. from the heat for 1-2 minutes or until sugar is melted.
+Broil 4 in. from the heat until sugar is melted, 1-2 minutes.
 Drizzle with maple glaze.
-Yield: 4 servings.

 These were really yummy and appreciated by everyone at the table!!
 I made a couple of changes to the recipe however.......I used Mrs. Butterworths Lite pancanke syrup to cut the sugar and calories down some and I only used a sprinkling of the brown sugar on the pork chops (maybe an 1/8 cup sprinkled over 4 med. sized chops).
 I couldn't even imagine using the suggested 2/3 cup of brown sugar.
 You'd never get through the crust.
 I will definitely be making these again.